FoxySeta/unibo-11925-computer-architecture/README.md

 # unibo-11925-architettura-degli-elaboratori
-Exercises and projects for the Unversity of Bologna Computer Architecture course (a.y.
+Exercises and projects for the University of Bologna Computer Architecture course (a.y.
 2020-21).